alphauslabs/bluectl/README.md

 $ brew install alphauslabs/tap/bluectl
 ```

-You can also download the binaries from the [release](https://github.com/alphauslabs/bluectl/releases) page.
+You can also download pre-built binaries from our [release](https://github.com/alphauslabs/bluectl/releases) page.

 To setup the environment variables required for authentication, check out this [page](https://alphauslabs.github.io/blueapi/authentication/apikey.html).